 Who Am I?

-I'm an Assistant Professor of Computer Science at Memorial University of Newfoundland (MUN), in St. John's, Newfoundland.
+I'm an Assistant Professor of Computer Science at Memorial University (MUN), in St. John's, Newfoundland.
 I grew up in St. Philip's, Newfoundland, and did my undergrad in Pure Mathematics and Computer Science at MUN.
 In 2009 I completed my MSc in Computer Science at MUN, doing research into autonomous robotics and computer vision.
 In 2016 I completed my PhD in Computing Science on Artificial Intelligence for Starcraft at the University of Alberta, and have been actively involved in research in AI and Computer Games ever since.
 I also work part-time with Lunarch Studios as Lead AI Programmer on Prismata, an online competitive strategy game.

 StarCraft AI Competitions